-When you do something that is meaningful to you, a magical thing happens.
-But sometimes it’s a tough decision to make.
+When you do something that is meaningful, a magical thing happens.
+You feel deeply content.
+But sometimes it’s a tough decision to get there.

-As a young thirteen year old boy, Thomas Block knew his destiny.
+At thirteen Thomas Block knew his destiny.
 It was to lead the family business H&R Block.

 Founded by his father, H&R Block is a global financial services firm with tens of thousands of employees.
 They were big shoes to fill.